freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/add-a-submit-button-to-a-form.md

 # --instructions--

-Add a button as the last element of your `form` element with a type of `submit`, and "`Submit`" as its text.
+Add a button as the last element of your `form` element with a type of `submit`, and `Submit` as its text.

 # --hints--